geeknam/django-sherlock/README.rst

 Customisation
 ===============
-django-sherlock implements a temporary storage which stores values of fields which are tracked.
+django-sherlock implements a temporary storage which stores values of fields that are tracked.
 These values are used for the comparison when a field is updated.
 By default, django-sherlock uses redis hashes to store these values.
 It is however possible to implement your own storage class if you're using Memcache or MongoDB.